 If you’re looking for bean to cup coffee machines for home use, there are a few things you should take into consideration before you shell out your hard-earned cash on a new coffee machine.

 Do you just want to be able to make espresso, or are you a latte fan?

-Do you prefer customizing your drinks, or is a one-size-fits-all machine suitable for you?
+Do you prefer customizing your drinks, or is a one-size-fits-all coffee machine suitable for you?

-Here are a few features you might want to make a note of while you’re shopping around for a bean to coffee machine.
+Here are a few coffee machine specifications you might want to make a note of while you’re shopping around for a bean to coffee machine.

 For all my latte, cappuccino, and macchiato fans, a milk frother is an essential tool in your coffee-making routine.
-Many bean to cup coffee makers come with automatic milk frothers, but three different types are available.
+Many bean to cup coffee makers come with automatic milk frothers, but three different types of milk frothers are available.
 Let’s take a look at the different types of milk frothers:

-- Automatic frother: A detachable jug made from plastic or glass, this frother heats and froths your milk without you having to do anything.
-Some pour the milk directly into your coffee, and others require you to detach the jug and pour it in manually.
+- Automatic milk frother: A detachable jug made from plastic or glass, this frother heats and froths your milk without you having to do anything.
+Some pour the milk directly into your coffee, and others require you to detach the jug and pour the milk in the back manually.

 - Steam wand: The favoured method of professionals, a steam wand is a long, thin wand connected to a release valve.
 It uses steam pressure to foam milk.

-- Accessory: The last type of frother is a standalone accessory, sometimes included, but often an additional purchase.
+- Accessory: The last type of milk frother is a standalone accessory, sometimes included but often an additional purchase.
 You have to froth the milk manually with this one.

 If you like your coffee extra-strong, look for a bean to cup coffee machine that allows you to customise your settings.
-Some will enable you to adjust your drink size, your brew’s strength, and even the temperature for a personalised blend to get you going in the morning.
+Some coffee machines will enable you to adjust your drink size, your brew’s strength, and even the temperature of the water for a personalized blend to get you going in the morning.

 Nobody enjoys dismantling their coffee machine to clean it and then needing to put it back together once the coffee machine is clean.
-There are so many delicate parts that have to be put back together just right, and cleaning the internal components can be tricky business.
+There are so many delicate parts that have to be put back together just right, and cleaning each internal object can be a real pain.

 Thankfully, many coffee makers have an automatic cleaning feature, so your beloved coffee bean to cup machine can get a deep clean in under 20 minutes with just a little water.